-The Chief Financial Officer has a duty under Section 114(2) of the Local Government Act 1988 to make a report if it appears that the Council, Cabinet, or any Committee has carried out a decision which (a) involves the Council incurring expenditure which is unlawful, or (b) involves a course of action which if pursued would be unlawful and likely to cause a loss or deficiency to the Council.
+Roles, Responsibilities and Accountability which (a) involves the Council incurring expenditure which is unlawful, or (b) involves a course of action which if pursued would be unlawful and likely to cause a loss or deficiency to the Council.
 The Chief Financial Officer has a duty under Section 114(3) of the Local Government Finance Act 1988 to make a timely report (in consultation with the Chief Executive and the Monitoring Officer) to every Member where it appears that the expenditure incurred or likely to be incurred in a financial year exceeds resources available to meet the expenditure.

-The Chief Financial Officer's responsibilities are:

-- to ensure the co-ordination and integration of service planning, financial planning, asset management, value for money and corporate governance; - 2. to ensure that the Council's financial arrangements secure the proper stewardship and control of all public funds; - to provide financial advice, information and support so that resources are managed effectively in delivering the Council's services; - 4. to set corporate financial management standards and agrees with Directorates detailed procedures to meet these standards; - 5. to ensure that there is an adequate internal audit and control; - to approve financial systems or proposals to introduce new processes or systems (including IT systems) to ensure sound financial controls; - 7. to maintain the Council's principal accounting records and prepares the Council's annual statement of accounts; - 8. to provide information and financial returns to external bodies; - 9. to prepare the revenue budget and capital programme; - 10. treasury management and banking.
+The Chief Financial Officer's responsibilities are: 1. promoting and maintaining high standards of financial conduct; to ensure the co-ordination and integration of service planning, financial planning, asset management, value for money and corporate governance; to ensure that the Council's financial arrangements secure the proper stewardship and control of all public funds; to provide financial advice, information and support so that resources are managed effectively in delivering the Council's services; to set corporate financial management standards and agrees with Directorates detailed procedures to meet these standards; 6. to ensure that there is an adequate internal audit and control; to approve financial systems or proposals to introduce new processes or systems (including IT systems) to ensure sound financial controls; to maintain the Council's principal accounting records and prepares the Council's annual statement of accounts; 9. to provide information and financial returns to external bodies; 10.to prepare the revenue budget and capital programme; 11. treasury management and banking.
+Chief Officers Each Chief Officers' responsibilities are: to observe the Council's Financial Regulations, monitoring financial performance within their department and managing the service within the available budget and to clearly understand the consequences of a lack of control; 2. to ensure that any expenditure incurred within their service is in